mapsplugin/cordova-plugin-googlemaps-doc/articles/before_post_your_issue/README.md

 -------

-## 4. Taking screen capture or screen record
+## 4. Take a screenshot or screen recording

 In order to understand your issue, please take a screenshot or preferably a screen recording(video).